-The areas most commonly treated with Botox injections are :
+The most commonly treated areas with Botox injections are :

 The most common side effects are benign and temporary.